Science-backed ways to use praise to boost confidence

 “You are so caring.
 I noticed how you stopped to ask that older woman if she needed help crossing the street.”

 Now help your child recognize that quality.
 If your child is artistic, then enroll her in the art class.
 Get her the extra set of paints and brushes and take her to the museums.
 If he’s athletic, put him on that soccer team.
 Children don’t need all those extra activities, so be a bit more selective.
-Nurture your child’s natural nature.
+The secret to building confidence and increasing resilience is to nurture your child’s natural nature.
 Finding your child’s natural talent, skills, passions, or qualities and then helping him or her develop them is one of the greatest gifts you can give a child.
-No, the goal isn’t the Olympic Medal or Nobel Peace Prize, but just helping your children recognize their special gifts.
+No, the goal is nott the Olympic Medal or Nobel Peace Prize, but just helping your children recognize their special gifts.

-Every child deserves to wake up each morning knowing she is special.
-By giving the right kind of praise you will not only enhance your child’s strength awareness but also increase his self-knowledge and self-esteem.
+Every child deserves to wake up each morning knowing she is valued and loved.
+By giving the right praise that is based on science, you will not only enhance your child’s strength awareness but also increase his self-knowledge and confidence and abilities to thrive..